FaraTheVisionaryAnalyst/niyyahly-product-analytics/README.md

 Therefore, the personalization comparison cannot establish a causal effect.

-Retention is measured using `journal_saved`, which represents meaningful reflection activity but does not capture every possible form of product engagement.
+Retention is measured using `journal_saved`, which represents meaningful reflection activity.

 D1, D7, D14 and D30 are separate calendar-day retention measurements rather than sequential churn stages.

-The relatively small number of retained users at later checkpoints also limits the strength of conclusions that can be drawn about long-term retention behavior.
+The later retention checkpoints should be interpreted cautiously because fewer users remain active at those specific milestones.

+Most importantly, milestone retention should not be interpreted as a measure of continuous 30-day product usage.

+The 30-day engagement analysis provides the stronger evidence for repeated usage over the full post-activation period.

 ---

 # Conclusion

-The V1 analysis suggests that the lower-friction onboarding experience is associated with higher onboarding completion, activation and observed retention.
+The V1 analysis suggests that the lower-friction onboarding experience is associated with higher onboarding completion and activation.

 The clearest immediate product opportunity is improving the transition from onboarding completion into the core reflection experience.

-Activation is strongly associated with subsequent retention, making it an important product milestone.
+Once users activate, milestone retention provides a useful view of whether they return at specific points after their first meaningful experience.

+However, milestone retention alone does not tell us whether users develop a sustained journaling habit.

-The 30-day engagement analysis adds an important perspective: activated users generally return at least occasionally, but sustained and repeated journal usage remains relatively limited.
+The 30-day engagement analysis therefore adds an important second layer by measuring active days, streak behavior and consistency across the month.

 The strongest experiment-level engagement signal is the difference in four-period consistency between the control and variant cohorts.